mikalai-hryb/notes/terraform.md

 ### How to expand function arguments?

-Provide the list value as an argument and follow it with the `...` symbol
+Provide the list value as an argument and follow it with the `...` symbol (the expansion symbol)

 ```tf
 min([55, 2453, 2]...)